 Prepare for wildfire

-Even in temperate western Washington it takes only a few days of summer heat for forests to dry out enough to catch fire.
+Even in temperate western Washington it can take only a few sunny days for forests to dry out enough to catch fire.
 And, in windy conditions wildfires can get out of control quickly.
-In the summer of 2012 wildfires burned near Fall City, Issaquah, Enumclaw and Auburn.
-Fortunately, these fires were controlled before homes were destroyed.
+Wildfires burn every year in east King County.

 Top 5 Tips for maintaining a wildfire safety zone in the 30 feet around your home